DessimozLab/pyham/docs/getStarted.rst

 What are the visualisation tool provide by pyham ?
 ##################################################

-pyham provide two different phylogeny based visualisation tools called: Hogvis and Tree Profile.
+pyham provide two different phylogeny based visualisation tools called: IHAM and Tree Profile.
 The goal of those visualisation tool is to synthesise concisely phylogenetic information using different perspective.

-Hogvis : tool to visualise how the HOG members genes are clustering based on their ancestral genes membership.
+IHAM : tool to visualise how the HOG members genes are clustering based on their ancestral genes membership.

 TreeProfile: TreeProfile is a tool to visualise how the genes have evolved in terms of evolutionnary events alonge a phylogenetic tree (duplication, lost, gained).